Here's The Photo Ja Morant Posted To Instagram

 This week he posted a photo to Instagram from the game, and the photo can be seen in the post that is embedded below from his account.

-The Grizzlies are having an excellent season, and are the fourth seed in the Western Conference with a 28-14 record in 42 games.
+The Grizzlies are having an excellent season, and are the fourth seed in the Western Conference with a 29-14 record in 43 games (they beat the Golden State Warriors on Tuesday night).

 Last season, the Grizzlies surprisingly made the playoffs after winning both of their games in the play-in tournament against the San Antonio Spurs and Golden State Warriors.